Azure/azure-docs-sdk-java/docs-ref-conceptual/microprofile/deploy-microprofile-to-web-app-for-containers.md

 public class Application extends javax.ws.rs.core.Application { }
 ```

-The `@ApplicationPath("/api")` annotation specifies the base endpoint for this microservice - that is, that all endpoints will have `/api` preceed the rest of the URL required to access any specific REST endpoint.
+The *@ApplicationPath("/api")* annotation specifies the base endpoint for this microservice.
+That is, for all endpoints, */api* precedes the rest of the URL that's required to access any specific REST endpoint.

-Inside the `api` package is a class named `API`, which contains the following code:
+Inside the *api* package is a class named `API`, which contains the following code:

 ```java
 package com.microsoft.azure.samples.microprofile.docker.helloworld.api;